ElArkk/jax-unirep/paper/jmlr/cover-letter.md

 who would be qualified to review the package from two different perspectives:

 1. Matthew Johnson (mattjj@google.com): He is one of the lead developers of JAX.
-2. Simone Fulle (Novo Nordisk): She is a fellow protein engineer and modeller.
+2. Simone Fulle (snfu@novonordisk.com): She is a fellow protein engineer and modeller.

 We believe a subject domain-specific machine learning package would be a valuable addition to the MLOSS section of JMLR,